miteruel/PluTonyDoc/README.md

 It is necessary to have the main tools installed.

-Download and install Python.
+1. Download and install Python. [download Python](https://www.python.org/downloads/)
-downloadPython .
-Install Jupyter
-JupyterLab
-pip install jupyterlab
-jupyter-lab
-Jupyter Notebook
-pip install notebook
+2. Install Jupyter. > pip install notebook

-You must compile and execute one of following executables.
+3. You must compile and execute one of following executables.
 This runs ZeroBroker router using different pascal script engines.
-05HelloFastScript\ZeroFastScript
+ * 05HelloFastScript\ZeroFastScript
-06HelloDWS\ZeroDWS
+ * 06HelloDWS\ZeroDWS
-07HelloRemPascalScript\ZeroRem
+ * 07HelloRemPascalScript\ZeroRem
-10PascalKernel\PlutonyKernel
+ * 10PascalKernel\PlutonyKernel
-You must register the new pascal-kernelm wich connects with previous Brokers. execute zerokernel\run_install.bat jupyter notebook
+4. You must register the new pascal-kernelm wich connects with previous Brokers.  >zerokernel\run_install.bat
+5. Run Jupyter: > jupyter notebook